• Map Reading

 Smoothing and Simplification

 Often, complex shapes may be smoothed or simplified to make them easier to represent on a map, or to give a clearer shape.
-This can often apply to paths or roads, where the representation on the map be made changed deliberately to make junctions or crossings clearer, or to smooth out sharp corners for a more pleasing visual effect.
+This can often apply to paths or roads, where the representation on the map is changed deliberately to make junctions or crossings clearer, or to smooth out sharp corners for a more pleasing visual effect.
 Multiple small changes to a path may be smoothed to make it easier to follow, but at the cost of being less accurate.

 Measuring distances to scale